kevinquinnw/staticContactPage/README.md

 1. Create your html form
 2. Create a google form
 3. Snag some code from the form
-4. Make the redirect hidden with JavaScript.
+4. Make the redirect hidden with JavaScript and iframe

 # Create HTML Form
 #### Make it basic, we will go back to it later.